The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights

 \begin{proposition} For every \BPPS{} instance, the value

-provides a valid upper bound on the number of bins used in any optimal \BPPS{} solution. \end{proposition}
+provides an upper bound on the number of bins used in any optimal \BPPS{} solution. \end{proposition}

-The proof is based on comparing the value of an optimal solution of the BPPS with the value of the first heuristic solutions considered also in the proof of Proposition \ref{prop:ratio_MCI}, which is obtained by solving a BPP problem of capacity $d-s_c$ for every class $c\in\classes$.
+The proof is based on comparing the value of an optimal solution to the BPPS with the value of the first heuristic solution also considered in the proof of Proposition \ref{prop:ratio_MCI}, which is obtained by solving a BPP of capacity $d-s_c$ for every class $c\in\classes$.

-The values $\overline{\beta}_c$, with $c \in \classes$, can be determined by applying any algorithm that provides a feasible solution to this \BPP{} associated with class~$c$, since such an algorithm would yield a valid upper bound on the number of bins required.
+The values $\overline{\beta}_c$, with $c \in \classes$, can be determined by applying any algorithm that provides a feasible solution to this \BPP{} associated with class~$c$, since such an algorithm would yield an upper bound on the number of bins required.
 In practice, both exact and heuristic algorithms for the \BPP{} can be employed for this purpose.
 The specific choices adopted to compute these values in our computational experiments will be discussed in Section~\ref{sec:computationals}.